Avadh Akhbar

 Avadh Akhbar (or Awadh Akhbar or Oudh Akhbar) was an Urdu-language newspaper founded by Munshi Nawal Kishore, and published by Nawal Kishore Press from Lucknow, British India.
 It was launched in 1858 and lasted for almost a century.
 It was the most popular newspaper of its time, specialising in politics, social reform and literature.
 In 1877, it became the first Urdu daily in Northern India.

 Pandit Ratan Nath Dhar Sarshar, one of the paper's editors, serialised his novel Fasana-e-Azad in this newspaper between 1878 and 1883.
 It is considered the first 'serialised novel' in Urdu.

 Founding

 The date of the first publication of Avadh Akhbar is not traceable, but most authorities on Urdu journalism maintain that the first issue of Avadh Akhbar did not appear before January 1859.
 The issue of 8 January 1862 was marked as volume 4, no. 2, which suggests that the first issue was produced in 1859.
-Naval Kishore launched the paper at some point in 1858; however, its regular weekly publication began the following year, starting a fresh count with volume 1 in January 1859.
+Nawal Kishore launched the paper at some point in 1858; however, its regular weekly publication began the following year, starting a fresh count with volume 1 in January 1859.